-36% Indian kids lacked Internet access during Covid lockdown: Report
+36% Indian Kids Lacked Internet Access During Covid Lockdown: Report

-New Delhi, Nov 12 (IANS) During the Covid induced lockdown last year, schools shifted their classes online to safeguard children from the infectious disease and maintain smooth flow of their lessons.
+New Delhi: During the Covid induced lockdown last year, schools shifted their classes online to safeguard children from the infectious disease and maintain smooth flow of their lessons.
 However, a new report on Friday showed that more than a third of children in India did not have access to the Internet during that period.

 The report by LIRNEasia, a regional think tank working on digital policy issues -- in partnership with ICRIER, an economic policy think tank -- showed that 64 per cent of all households with enrolled school-age children had Internet access while the remaining 36 per cent didn't.